 Why a Silk Scarf Is the New Art Print

-Every design we make runs in an edition of 100 per size.
+Every design we make runs in an edition of 100.
 When a size sells out, it's retired—permanently.
 We don't restock, we don't reissue, we don't do "back by popular demand."
 It's the same model that fine art printmakers have used for centuries, applied to silk.
 This post explains how it works, why it matters if you're building a collection, and how we think about scarves as collectible objects rather than seasonal product.

 The edition model, explained